laboroai/LaboroTomato/README.md

 Each tomato is divided into 2 categories according to size (normal size and cherry tomato) and 3 categories depending on the stage of ripening:

-- fully_ripened - complitely red color and ready to be harvested.
+- fully_ripened - completely red color and ready to be harvested.
 Filled with red color on 90%* or more
 - half_ripened - greenish and needs time to ripen.
 Filled with red color on 30-89%*
-- green - complitely green/white, sometimes with rare red parts.
+- green - completely green/white, sometimes with rare red parts.
 Filled with red color on 0-30%*

 *All percentages are approximate and differ from case to case.